HarperDB/documentation/docs/administration/cloning.md

 when clone is run it will append the missing config to the file and install HarperDB with the desired config.

 Another useful example could be retroactively adding another database to an existing instance.
-Running clone on an existing instance could create a full clone of another database and setup replication between the database on the leader and the clone.
+Running clone on an existing instance could create a full clone of another database and set up replication between the database on the leader and the clone.

 ### Cloning steps